ir-engine/ir-engine/README.md

 ## Getting Started

 Getting up and running requires only a few steps.
+Supported on OSX / Linux / WSL2 for Windows

 First, make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed (and if you are using it, [docker](https://docs.docker.com/)).

-1. Install your dependencies - Use OSX / Linux / WSL2 for Windows
+1. Install your dependencies
     ```
     cd path/to/xr3ngine
     yarn install